sessionm/ios-smp-example/README.md

 ## Places

-This app showcases how to use SessionM SDK to allow users to earn points and promotional opportunities by checking in to sponsored venues.
+This app showcases how to use the SessionM SDK to allow users to earn points and promotional opportunities by checking in to sponsored venues.

 API Docs: https://mmc.sessionm.com/docs/mmc-sdk/#places